Code-Institute-Submissions/davidb3rgqvist-project2/README.md

 - **Figma:** Used for creating wireframes, aiding in the design process.
 - **Adobe Photoshop & Illustrator:** Used for image editing and graphic elements.
 - **Code Institute:** Primary educational content encompassing comprehensive videos elucidating HTML, CSS and UX.
-- **W3Schools:** Utilized to provide clear and straightforward explanations regarding HTML elements and styling.
 - **www.w3.org:** Utilized to perform validation test of HTML and CSS.
 - **https://ui.dev/amiresponsive:** Utilized for a quick overview of the responsivness.

-### Gym photos

-- **Photos used for gyms:** Photos used for the gym and gym equipment are properties of Free gym locator.

 ### External Resources

-- **Unsplash & Pexels:** Provided high-quality images used throughout the website.
+- **Adobe Express:** Provided high-quality images used throughout the website.
 - **GitHub:** Facilitated version control and hosting of the project with GitHub Pages.

 ### Inspirations and Mentors

 - **Brian O'Hare / Code Institute:** Provided guidance, mentorship, or inspiration during the project's development.
-- **Swedish military's visual identity:** For providing inspiration to our visual identity.
 - **Code Institute:** Parts of code taken from the "Love running project".
 Used for the header and the footer

 We express our sincere appreciation to everyone who contributed directly or indirectly to the Free Gym Locator project, helping shape and enhance this platform for users seeking outdoor fitness options in Sweden.